Slot Die Coating: Theory, Design, & Applications

 - Increasing the speed of the substrate, increasing the shear forces acting on the solution

-In Figure 9, it can be seen that a pressure difference exists between the upstream and downstream lips.
+In the figure above, it can be seen that a pressure difference exists between the upstream and downstream lips.
 Under standard conditions, this value will be zero as the variations in atmospheric pressures over such small distances are insignificant.
-However, in high-end slot-die coating systems, a vacuum chamber can be incorporated at the upstream lip - resulting in a lower pressure at the upstream lip compared to the downstream lip.
+However, in high-end slot die coating systems, a vacuum chamber can be incorporated at the upstream lip - resulting in a lower pressure at the upstream lip compared to the downstream lip.

 This causes an increase in the pressure difference in the Pouiselle equation for the upstream lip in comparison to the downstream lip.
 This results in more material flowing upstream in comparison to downstream.
 This allows for faster substrate speeds for a fixed flow rate and gap height while staying within the stable coating window.